apache/couchdb/share/doc/src/intro/overview.rst

 Distributed Updates and Replication
 ===================================

-CouchDB is a peer-based distributed database system, it allows for users and servers to access and update the same shared data while disconnected and then bi-directionally replicate those changes later.
+CouchDB is a peer-based distributed database system.
+It allows users and servers to access and update the same shared data while disconnected.
+Those changes can then be replicated bi-directionally later.

 The CouchDB document storage, view and security models are designed to work together to make true bi-directional replication efficient and reliable.